 Lead a team of activist lawyers advancing education justice

-The Equal Education Law Centre is looking for an Executive Director to head the organisation’s leadership team.
+The Equal Education Law Centre is looking for an Executive Director to join the organisation’s leadership team.

 About the EELC

 We are looking for a leader with a demonstrated commitment and passion for social justice.
-Key responsibilities of the Executive Director, supported by the Deputy Director, include—
+Key responsibilities of the Executive Director include—

 - Develop and implement the EELC’s strategic vision, including developing strategic and innovative legal interventions in line with the EELC’s core mandate.

 - Manage and lead the EELC team, including supervising and mentoring attorneys and researchers.

 - Lead and oversee the litigation and legal advocacy work of the EELC.

 - Build and maintain relationships with strategic partners of the EELC including, social movements, community partners and funders.